Grizzly Bear Viewing Day Trips

 The gear provided was top-notch – dry bag systems for personal gear and bedding; paddling jackets for on the water to keep your personal rain gear dry at camp.
 Guests had the option of single or double kayaks.
 Camp on Hanson Island is glamping, to be sure – thick Therm-a-rests and cozy three-season sleeping bags with extra fuzzy blankets ensured everyone was comfortable.
 Most tents face the ocean, and we awoke each day to either humpbacks or Steller sea lions passing in front of our tent.
 As someone with food requirements, this was done seamlessly and without fuss.
 The meals and snacks were exceptional, varied, and devoured.
 We showed our appreciation by enthusiastically joining in the dishes routine for each meal.

-From a wildlife perspective, it felt like we saw everything - transient and northern resident orcas, humpbacks, Dall's porpoise and harbour porpoise, Steller sea lions and harbour seals.
+From a wildlife perspective, it felt like we saw everything - transient and northern resident orcas, humpbacks, Dall's porpoise and harbour porpoise, Steller sea lions and harbour seals, grizzlies and black bear.
 We took time to explore the intertidal zone and talk about the importance of the many creatures that call this area home.
 During meal prep, the guides would call from the outdoor kitchen, 'whale', having heard a blow while preparing our meal, so guests could head to the beach for viewing.

 But what made the trip just extra were the guides, Brenda and Babs.
 From ensuring everyone had the skills to safely launch and land, navigating changing weather conditions, to monitoring hydration and preparing meals, these women did it ALL with calm, grace, and good humour.
 We were a diverse group of nine guests – couples and singles, a 30-year age span, and different paddling backgrounds.